fd17/geoIPblocker/README.md

  ## Additional info
   For list of country codes and their associated IP blocks see https://www.ipdeny.com/ipblocks/

-  Use `iptables -L` to check which IP sets are currently in use.
+  Use `iptables -L` to check which country sets are currently in use.